Quick Answer

 Markets, pop-ups, and temporary setups

-A Zelle QR code printed on a sign gives her a backup payment option that works as long as both phones have service.
+Boutique owners doing pop-up events know that Wi-Fi and card readers are not always reliable.
+A Zelle QR code printed on a small sign gives them a backup payment option that works as long as both phones have service.

 Situations where Zelle QR codes may cause friction